SAP/styleguides/clean-abap/CleanABAP.md

 ```

 Don't use setter injection.
-It enables using the productive code in ways that are not intended:
+It enables using the production code in ways that are not intended:

 ```ABAP
 " anti-pattern